Chemical and Physical Sciences

 Faculty experience and affiliations

 Our faculty members are recognized leaders in their fields.
-Our department’s chair helps shape policy for the local chapter of the American Chemical Society, and our forensic science chair is also the chair of the Forensic Science Educational Programs Accreditation Commission (FEPAC) of the American Academy of Forensic Sciences.
+Our department's faculty help shape policy for the local chapter of the American Chemical Society, and our forensic science program director was a past chair of the Forensic Science Educational Programs Accreditation Commission (FEPAC) of the American Academic of Forensic Sciences and past president of the Northeastern Association of Forensic Scientists.
 Affiliations such as these provide our students with more opportunities for research, networking, internships, and a quality education.

 As a small, private college, our faculty provides you with more personalized attention in the classroom and the laboratory.
 You won’t find any 500-student labs here.